 No two websites should be the same.
 After all, it’s hard enough to stand out as it is.
 Luckily, Wix and Squarespace once again take slightly different approaches when it comes to construction.
 Both offer drag-and-drop functionality, just with slight changes that improve your control.
 Here’s what makes each platform unique:

 Squarespace lags far behind Wix in the number of available templates, but for a good reason.
 Each one of Squarespace’s templates is carefully crafted to perform both on desktop and mobile platforms with a specific layout.
-That does mean you’ll have slightly less control over dragging and your dropping, but you probably won’t run into too many major problems either.
+That means you’ll have slightly less control over dragging and dropping, but you probably won’t run into too many significant problems either.

 If you happen to have some HTML or CSS coding experience, you’ll probably want to turn to Squarespace.
 Coding may not be the focus, but you’ll at least have the chance to put some of your skills to use as you fine-tune your site.

 It costs slightly more to dive into the Wix e-commerce options, but you get more for your money.
-The abandoned cart recovery feature is a must-have if you want to stay fully on top of your inventory.
+The abandoned cart recovery feature is a must-have if you want to stay entirely on top of your inventory.
 You won’t have to worry about any fees either.
 Wix doesn’t take a percentage of your sales.
-You also get a few extra options like cash paid on delivery as well as a few more credit card platforms.
+You also get a few extra options like cash paid on delivery and a few more credit card platforms.

 As we mentioned in the pricing section, Squarespace has a slightly better starting price for business features.
 You can grab the basics for $18 per month, but you won’t get much in the way of analytics or social sales.
-Most of the advanced features like selling subscriptions and abandoned cart recovery are only available on the top-tier $40 per month Commerce Advanced plan.
-If you do decide to pay the higher price, you will find that Squarespace is one of the most powerful and intuitive platforms around.
+Most advanced features like selling subscriptions and abandoned cart recovery are only available on the top-tier $40 per month Commerce Advanced plan.
+If you decide to pay the higher price, you will find that Squarespace is one of the most powerful and intuitive platforms.